joergmlpts/imagebackup/docs/source/usage.rst

      -q, --quiet           suppress progress bar in crc check

 image
-  An image file written by *partclone* is the only argument needed.
-For virtual partitions, this image file must be a regular file.
-Split files must be contatenated into a single file and compressed files must be uncompressed.
+  An image file written by *partclone*, *vpartimage* or *vntfsclone* is the only argument needed.
+Split files are supported and the first one, the one ending in *aa*, needs to be passed on the command-line.
+The utilities will read the other split files as well.
+Compression with *gzip*, *bzip2*, *zstandard*, *lz4*, *lzma*, and *xz* is supported.
+For virtual partitions, the image file may be split but must not be compressed.

 verbose
   The *-v/--verbose* options cause the header and bitmap information to be